mozilla/persona/docs/PRIMARY_PROTOCOL.md

 addresses underneath it, but wishes for that support to be implemented by a domain other than its own, it may explicity delegate authentication and provisioning to another host.
-Delegation occurs when a `authority` property is present in the declaration of support which contains a domain name (in which case, all other properties present are ignored).
+Delegation occurs when an `authority` property is present in the declaration of support which contains a domain name (in which case, all other properties present are ignored).